 - During any assessment task/Examination students must follow the examination supervisors' instructions at all times.
-An Examination Rules and Expectations Notice is issued to students with their examination timetable; - Students must not take into the room any books, notes, papers or equipment other than what is outlined in the Examination Rules and Expectations Notice; - Students must make a serious attempt at all questions in the examination/assessment task and remain in the examination venue until the end of the Examination; - Answers must not contain offensive language; and - Students must not take any electronic devices, including mobile phones, smart watches or iPods into any examination room.
+An Examination Rules and Expectations Notice is issued to students with their examination timetable; - Students must not take into the room any books, notes, papers or equipment other than what is outlined in the Examination Rules and Expectations Notice; - Students must make a serious attempt at all questions in the examination/assessment task and remain in the examination venue until the end of the examination; - Answers must not contain offensive language; and - Students must not take any electronic devices, including mobile phones, and smart electronic watches or Air Pods into any examination room.